A shunt or other cerebrospinal fluid diversion procedure may be needed.

 In selected patients in whom a portion of the tumor has been resected, the patient may be observed without further disease-directed treatment, particularly if the pace of tumor regrowth is anticipated to be very slow.
 Approximately 50% of patients with less-than-gross total resection may have disease that remains progression-free at 5 to 8 years, supporting the observation strategy in selected patients.

-For children with low-grade glioma for whom radiation therapy is indicated, conformal radiation therapy or stereotactic radiosurgery approaches appear effective and offer the potential for reducing the acute and long-term toxicities associated with these modalities.; [Level of evidence: 3iDiii] Care must be taken in separating radiation-induced imaging changes from disease progression during the first year after radiation, especially in patients with pilocytic astrocytomas.[26,27,28]; [Level of evidence: 2A]; [Level of evidence: 2C]; [Level of evidence: 3iiiDi]; [Level of evidence: 3iiiDii]; [15,33][Level of evidence: 3iiiDiii]
+Radiation therapy is usually reserved until progressive disease is documented [16,21] and may be further delayed through the use of chemotherapy, a strategy that is commonly employed in young children.[22,23] For children with low-grade gliomas for whom radiation therapy is indicated, conformal radiation therapy, intensity-modulated radiation therapy, or stereotactic radiation therapy approaches appear effective and offer the potential for reducing the acute and long-term toxicities associated with these modalities.; [Level of evidence: 3iDiii] Care must be taken in separating radiation-induced imaging changes from disease progression during the first year after radiation, especially in patients with pilocytic astrocytomas.[26,27,28]; [Level of evidence: 2A]; [Level of evidence: 2C]; [Level of evidence: 3iiiDi]; [Level of evidence: 3iiiDii]; [15,33][Level of evidence: 3iiiDiii]

 Radiation therapy results in long-term disease control for most children with chiasmatic and posterior pathway chiasmatic gliomas, but may also result in substantial intellectual and endocrinologic sequelae, cerebrovascular damage, and possibly an increased risk of secondary tumors.[8,34,35,36]; [Level of evidence: 2C]